Peckfield Colliery disaster: Background

 Peckfield Colliery was owned by Messrs.
 Joseph Cliff and Sons, with Mr. Joseph Cliff being senior partner of the Micklefield Coal and Lime Company.
 Mr. Charles Houfton had been the manager since the colliery opened, and Mr. William Radford had been employed as the Under Manager for 17 years.
 Despite seven fatal accidents in nineteen years, Peckfield was considered by miners to be a safe mine.
 Ventilation was drawn through the seams by a Waddle fan at the top of the Upcast shaft, and had removed the eleven instances of small escapes of gas since 1891.
 Men worked with picks by the light of tallow candles, whilst the undermanager and five deputies carried safety lamps.

 The Downcast shaft was used to transport coal, supplies, and men, and only went to the Beeston Bed, a depth of 175 yards from the surface.
 The Upcast shaft was used to transport men and was sunk to both the Beeston and Black Bed, the latter being at a depth of 240 yards from the surface.
 From the bottom of the Downcast shaft, the mine stretched approximately one mile in all four directions.

-Ordinarily a shift of 260 miners would descend at 6am, and an overnight shift of 40 men would work on repairs from 10pm to 6am.
-However, the miners had only been doing 3 paid days a week for several weeks, and on Thursday 30 April 1896 no coal was to be removed, consequently no miners would be paid.
+Ordinarily a shift of 260 miners would descend at 6 am, and an overnight shift of 40 men would work on repairs from 10 pm to 6 am.
+However, the miners had only been doing three paid days a week for several weeks, and on Thursday 30 April 1896 no coal was to be removed, consequently no miners would be paid.
 The 105 men entering the pit on 30 April were datallers, and miners wanting to achieve greater productivity for the next paying day.